-- The previous formula is right only for sources just filling one synthesized beam. - For more extended sources, it is not appropriate to count the number of synthesized beams n_b and divide by $\sqrt{n_b}$. - This only gives a lower limit... - Why ? - Averaging n_b beams is equivalent to smoothing - This is equivalent to tapering, i.e. to ignore the longest baselines... - This increases the noise ... - Moreover, for very extended structures, missing flux may become a problem.
+- This is right only for sources just filling one synthesized beam θ_s . - For more extended sources, it is not appropriate to count the number of synthesized beams n_b and divide by √n_b. - This only gives a lower limit... - Why ? - > Averaging n_b beams is equivalent to smoothing - > This is equivalent to tapering, i.e. to ignore the longest baselines... - > This increases the noise ... - Moreover, for very extended structures, missing flux may become a problem.